basavyr/163Lu-New-TSD4-Formalism/README.md

 ### Excitation Energies of $^{163}Lu$

-[This](Resources/Output_Data/ExcitationEnergies_Tabular.md) document contains a description with the overall definition, concept and workflow regarding the excitation energies that are used across the model.
+> [This](Resources/Output_Data/ExcitationEnergies_Tabular.md) document contains a description with the overall definition, concept and workflow regarding the excitation energies that are used across the model.

+## Project Goals

 Main goals of the present project are: